-Most computers have more than one USB port, because this versatile interface allows you to connect to numerous kinds of external devices to your computer, such as a USB keyboard, mouse, external drive, printer, scanner, or USB hub.
+Most computers have more than one USB port, because this versatile interface allows you to connect numerous kinds of external devices-such as a USB keyboard, mouse, external drive, printer, scanner, or USB hub-to your computer.

-Your computer may have more than one type of USB port.
-See Getting to know your computer on page 3 for the types of USB ports you have on this computer.
+Your computer has more than one type of USB port.
+See Getting to know your computer on page 4 for the types of USB ports you have on this computer.
 Be sure to purchase devices that are compatible with your computer.